owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

-What's worse, if the display of a view is based on conditions, for example in a multi-appearance application, you will find the determination logic leaked into many places in views or controllers.
+What's worse, if the display of a view is based on conditions, for example in a multi-appearance application, you will find logic that determines which template to render leaked into many places in views or controllers.
 Again, this is fine for a simple Rails application.
 But it becomes unmanageable as the application growing more complex.

-Let's think about an example: an e-commerce platform supports multiple stores and each store has its own customized UI to display a product.
+Let's think about an example: an e-commerce platform supports multiple stores and each store has its own storefront to display a product.
 It's common to see the following solution:

 {% highlight erb %}